 “Darwinian theory, as used by evolutionary biologists today, is simple to state, difficult to apply, and astonishing to contemplate.” -RDA, 1978.

-This website is devoted to the ideas and works of Richard D. Alexander (November 18, 1929 – August 20, 2018), the late Emeritus Professor and Emeritus Curator of Insects at the Museum of Zoology of the University of Michigan in Ann Arbor, Michigan, USA.
+This website is devoted to the ideas and works of Richard D. Alexander (November 18, 1929 – August 20, 2018), the late T.H.
+Hubbell Distinguished University Professor of Biology and Curator of Insects at the Museum of Zoology of the University of Michigan in Ann Arbor, Michigan, USA, and member of the US National Academy of Sciences.
 Prof. Alexander was an evolutionary biologist whose research integrated the fields of systematics, ecology, and behavior.
 He was devoted to understanding the lives of organisms by pursuing thoroughly the explanatory power of natural selection.
 With extraordinary insight into the evolutionary process, Alexander developed wide-ranging hypotheses and drew out multiple layers of implication that provide effective and often challenging explanations for why organisms are the way they are.
 His favorite study animals were cicadas, crickets, naked mole-rats, horses, and humans.